YEARS 5 AND 6

 At Rockliffe Manor Primary School, we ensure that learning is planned for in a cross curricular way, this ensures that children are able to make links within their learning.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through high expectations of everyone at Rockliffe Manor we aspire to achieve outstanding outcomes.

-We will do guided reading every day.
+We will take part in guided reading every day.
 The children will work in groups, reading books at the right level for them.
 Each group will read once a week with Miss Lilley.
 We try to make sure it is on the same day each week but things can change, so it is important for children to have their book bags and reading record books at school every day.

 Please click here to view the Curriculum Framework for Year 5.